 Currently, forest products production is limited on the project area.
 Revenue would be from sales of hunting licenses, fishing licenses, wildlife management area stamps and other special hunting stamps.

 Some future revenues might be from other nature-based recreation opportunities and cattle-grazing contracts.
 About 13 percent of the project is pine flatwoods that could be managed to offset operational costs.
 But future revenue from timber resources will depend on appropriate plant-community and hydrologic restoration.
 The Florida Fish and Wildlife Conservation Commission will cooperate with federal, state and local government agencies and non-government organizations, to the greatest extent possible.
-It is anticipated that the Florida Fish and Wildlife Conservation Commission will need the most assistance and cooperation from the following: the Florida Fish and Wildlife Conservation Sign will need the most assistance services and materials to conduct resource management, capital improvements and visitor services within the project.
+It is anticipated that the Florida Fish and Wildlife Conservation Commission will need the most assistance and cooperation from the following: the Florida Fish and Wildlife Conservation Commission will require three full-time positions to manage the area and will contract with various private entities to procure services and materials to conduct resource management, capital improvements and visitor services within the project.

-Management (Cost Summary
+Management Cost Summary

 FFS Startup Recurring

 Resource Management \$273,692 \$328,199

 Administration \$125,926 \$125,926

 Support \$106,207 \$25,441

 Capital Improvements \$565,196 \$51,763

 Visitor Services/Recreation \$192,565 \$10,323

 Law Enforcement \$9,350 \$9,350

 TOTAL \$1,272,936 \$551,002

-rce: Management Prospectus as originally submitted